 There might also be other symptoms if the cancer has spread:

-- Pain in your back, groin or lower tummy - this is if the cancer has spread to the lymph nodes at the back of the tummy.
+- Pain in your back, groin or lower tummy.

-- Tender or swollen nipples - this isn’t common but can be caused by hormones produced by the cancer.
+- Tender or swollen nipples.
+This is not common but can be caused by hormones produced by the cancer.

-Most lumps and swellings, especially in the epididymis (the tube at the top behind the testicle), aren’t cancer.
-But it’s important to get any lump or swelling or any of the other symptoms here checked by your family doctor (GP) straight away.
+Most lumps and swellings, especially in the epididymis (the tube at the top behind the testicle), are not cancer.
+But it’s important to get any lump or swelling or any of the other symptoms here checked by your GP straight away.

 We have more information about checking your testicles.
 This info is written for anyone who's looking for information about testicular cancer, not just for young adults.